 COVID is different from other viruses in that the sick do not show symptoms in the first 2 to 14 days, with an average of 5 days.
 Although being asymptomatic during this period, they are contagious.
 This makes containment difficult, if you are only trying to isolate those showing symptoms.

 The countries / cities that fared the best are those whose citizens had advance warning, and took precautions to reduce contagion, early, before a large number of cases took effect.
 Below a model showing a possible effect of waiting one day:

-Previously, I compared COVID to swine flu, but COVID likely has a higher R0 (transmissibility) and a higher mortality rate.
+Previously, I compared COVID to swine flu, but COVID likely has a higher R0 (transmissibility aka "basic reproduction number") and a higher mortality rate.
 So looking back on the timeline, for a disease with a higher kill rate, is the Hong Kong Flu of 1968.

 The mortality rate of the Hong Kong Flu is not given the same metric as is given in the media for COVID.
-It is given a crude mortality rate (CMR).
+It is given a crude mortality rate (CMR), which is the number of deaths per 100K population per year.
 Scientists measure the increase in mortality of the entire population from all causes during the pandemic, instead of giving a ratio of deaths to cases of flu.
-The increase in the mortality rate of the entire population during the Hong Kong Flu was 0.017%, or an additional 16.9 dead per 100K deaths.
+The increase in the mortality rate of the entire population during the Hong Kong Flu was 0.017%, or an additional 16.9 dead per 100K per year.
 Over three years this amounted to approximately one million deaths.

 For Hong Kong Flu, the “Estimates of the basic reproduction number (R0) were in the range of 1.06–2.06 for the first wave and, assuming cross-protection, 1.21–3.58 in the second.” source